 Stitch Knit & Knot Blandford

-Meets every Wednesday afternoon in Woodhouse Gardens Pavilion, 2-4pm A friendly group for those who wish to share knowledge and ideas relating to knitting and crochet.
-All levels and abilities welcome to share in the lively and creative atmosphere.
-We are not strictly speaking a teaching group but members are always willing to help learners and we usually have cake too….!
-Christine Smith Tel: 01258 455113
+Meets every Wednesday afternoon in Woodhouse Gardens Pavilion, 2-4pm A friendly group for those who wishing to spend a creativ afternoon enjoying all things sewing, knitting and crochet and more.
+All levels and abilities welcome to share in the lively atmosphere.
+We are not strictly speaking a teaching group but members are always willing to help beginners and we usually have cake too….!
+Tel: 07731 822436

 St John’s Ambulance